 Countdown 17.
 Supergirl has recently gotten all of her memories of her time on Krypton back.
 The Big Three worry how all of this emotional baggage will affect her.
 Batman, specifically, broods in the Batcave, unpleased with the thought.
 Meanwhile, a pensive Supergirl fights Reactron.

 Countdown 16.
-Everyone in the JLA, including Batman, is present at the hospital while Connor Hawke undergoes emergency surgery after getting shot.
-When all is said and done, Connor is alive and breathing, but is brain dead.
+Connor Hawke was shot two days ago and listed in stable condition.
+When his condition heads south, everyone in the JLA, including Batman, is present at the hospital while Connor Hawke undergoes emergency surgery.
+After all is said and done, Connor is alive and breathing, but is brain dead.
 Ollie mourns over his virtually lifeless son.

 –Robin Vol. 2 #170